Institute of Information and Communication Technologies (ITACA)

 A new integrity estimator

-ADS-B has become one of the cornerstones of next-generation Air Traffic Control (ATC) and is considered essential for the future of aviation.
+ADS-B has become a cornerstone of next-generation Air Traffic Control (ATC) and is considered essential to the future of aviation.
 However, its reliance on GNSS data and open protocols poses risks that SATERA seeks to address.

 To this end, the project is developing a new system – an integrity estimator – which combines signals from low Earth orbit (LEO) satellites and will reinforce the reliability of aeronautical surveillance.